 Positive Steps Metacards are a unique range of resources available for professionals working with children, young people and their families.

 Produced by deadcatdreaming using a participatory design approach, they support a person-centred and inclusive way of working.
 Visually intriguing, these targeted card sets have the power to open difficult conversations.
 Covering issues ranging from anger and anxiety to youth offending, substance misuse and radicalisation, the resources come with bespoke training on how they can be used to empower the beneficiary and achieve lasting change.

 Doing a stunning job at making participatory design meaningful, it is complimenting training that really points up BIG Picture’s flexibility and power to enhance.

 Whether to service users or professional practitioners the training Dave delivers, on behalf of Positive Steps, weaves together a range of disciplines and practices.
 Grounded in Neuro-Linguistic Programming (NLP), as a trainer he values the need to differentiate his delivery, accommodating all learning styles.
 He prides himself on maximising how his attendees take up his teaching; assimilating the content and making it their own.
-Naturally kinaesthetic and auditory in his presentation, deadcatdreaming’s approach completes the pedagogical circle, bringing in the visual to ensure a holistic and inclusive experience.
+Naturally kinaesthetic and auditory in his presentation, deadcatdreaming’s approach completes the pedagogical and andragogical circles, bringing in the visual to ensure a holistic and inclusive experience.